We look forward to seeing you at the 6th Pharmacoepidemiology Research Network Symposium.

-As with previous Symposia, this event will provide an opportunity to meet and develop collaborations with colleagues who share an interest in the utilisation and safety of medicines and medical devices.
-Delegates will include academic researchers, healthcare providers, and colleagues from relevant Ministries and other government-funded agencies.
+As with previous Symposia, this event will provide an opportunity to meet other colleagues who share an interest in the utilisation and safety of medicines, medical devices, and vaccines.